 If it sounds as complicated as wine-tasting, that’s because it is.

-As Karen Attman explains in her book, the fragrance and aroma will hit your first, before the slurp, which extracts the flavor.
+As Karen Attman explains in her book, the fragrance and aroma will hit you first, before the slurp, which extracts the flavor.
 You’ll then move on to the body – or how it feels in your mouth, the acidity, the sweetness, the aftertaste, the balance… And each of these can be broken down into various elements.

-I visited El Placer, a small coffee finca which only picks the perfect shade of its mature red berries for its specialty coffee (the greener beans go into the more commercial blends).
+I visited El Placer, a small coffee finca that only picks the perfect shade of its mature red berries for its specialty coffee (the greener beans go into the more commercial blends).
 Here’s a quick Facebook Live I made while I was there.

 Its manager, Juan Carlos Ortega, is a fourth-generation coffee farmer who applies the strictest environmental and human rights standards to his coffee farm, especially since picking coffee is a backbreaking job that requires fighting through thick plants and reaching high up for the coveted beans.